CalebGriffin089/Assignment/README.md

 -	id (string): The username of the user being removed from the channel.
 -	currentChannel (string): The name of the channel from which the user will be removed.
 ## Return Values:
-1. Error reading the file:
+-	User not found:
-    - {  "error": "Internal server error (file)" }
+    -	{ "error": "User not found" }
-2. Error parsing file data:
+-	Success (user removed):
-    - {  "error": "Corrupted (file) data" }
+    -	{ "success": true, "message": "User removed from channel" }
-3. Super Admin cannot be removed:
+-	Cannot remove a super admin:
     -	{ "error": "cannot remove a super admin" }
-4. Channel not found:
+-	Channel not found:
-    - {  "success": false, "message": "Channel not found for the group" }
+    -	{ "success": false, "message": "Channel not found" }
-5. User is not a member of the channel:
+-	User is not a member of the channel:
     -	{ "success": false, "message": "User is not a member of the channel" }
-6. Error writing to the channels.txt file:
+-	Internal server error:
-    - {  "error": "Failed to update channels" }
+    -	{ "error": "Internal server error" }
 ## How it works:
-1. Read the users file
-    - Read and parse the users file
-2. Check if the user is a super admin
-    - Find the user in the users file using id and check if their roles include ‘superAdmin’ if they do return the corresponding error
-3. Read the channels file
-    - Read and parse the channels file
-4. Find the channel
-    - Find the channel in the channels file and remove the user from the channel if the channel exists and the user is a member of the channel if not return the corresponding errors
-5. Update the channels file
-     - Write the updates to the channels file
+The endpoint first checks if the username and currentChannel parameters are provided.
+It then connects to the MongoDB database and queries the users collection to fetch the user document corresponding to the provided username.
+If the user is a superAdmin, they cannot be removed from the channel, and an error message is returned.
+The endpoint then fetches the channel document using the currentChannel name.
+If the channel exists, it checks whether the user is a member of the channel.
+If the user is found in the channel’s members list, they are removed, and the channel document is updated in the database.
+Finally, the response indicates whether the operation was successful, with a message explaining the result.

 # Kick the user from a group:
 ## Method: